sameerkewal/SQL-Exam-Practice/Controlling user access/user-access.md

 If you grant a system privilege or role to a user without specifying WITH ADMIN OPTION, and then subsequently grant the privilege or role to the user WITH ADMIN OPTION, then the user has the ADMIN OPTION on the privilege or role.

+- Data dictionary which provides all roles available in database select * from dba_roles;

+- This view describes system privileges granted to roles. select * from role_sys_privs;

+- A system privilege is the right to perform a particular action, or to perform an action on any schema objects of a particular type.
+- A schema object privilege is a privilege or right to perform a particular action on a specific schema object

 [Seperate grants are required for the orders and order_items table](<../resources/seperate grants..png>)